 What sets out from a rather orthodox premise of the hero succumbing to the will of the elders in his family ends up on a rather unusual culmination.
 The climax is the very moment when the film climbs several notches up to the levels of being tagged “cult”.
 Not that it wasn’t expected in a Gulzar flick but thinking from a feminist worldview, our leading man isn’t exactly served right – as per our societal rulebooks.
 That’s where the writer-director hits a sixer.

 Music is the heart and soul of Ijaazat.
-The score easily ranks among the most flawless and effective soundtracks of a Hindi motion picture, ever.
+The score easily ranks among the most flawless and effective soundtracks in a Hindi motion picture, ever.
 The songs are classics in their own right and have incredible shelf-life for the fact that “Katra Katra”, “Mera Kuch Saaman”, “Khaali Haath Shaam” & “Chhoti Si Kahani Se” are still hummed around.
 Asha Bhosle delivers an album of a lifetime – there is no word unmatched, there is no note unpleasant.
 In a decade that didn’t do him much good, R D Burman delivered probably his career-best work in Ijaazat.
-Cinematography is luscious.
-The locales of Kudremukh have been captured magnificently.
-Dialogues resonates sheer beauty minus unwanted frills and mind-numbing punch lines.
+Cinematography is luscious, especially as the locales of Kudremukh stand captured with magnificence.
+Dialogues resonate sheer beauty minus unwanted frills and mind-numbing punch lines.
 Some of them below…

 Naseeruddin Shah is brilliant as Mahendar enacting his character with complete understanding and lends a certain maturity to the role that is characteristic to him.
 Rekha is awesome yet again.
-She’s entrusted with an author-backed role and she makes sure that the opportunity is well-utilized.
+Having entrusted with an author-backed role, the actor makes sure that the opportunity is well-utilized.
 Anuradha Patel stands out with a quirky, lovable performance.
 She makes the “other woman” part look respectable.
-Shammi Kapoor and Sulabha Deshpande are very good.
+Shammi Kapoor and Sulabha Deshpande are well-cast.
 Though a gap filler, the veteran Shashi Kapoor springs a surprise with his very presence.

-On the whole, there is magic in the way Gulzar saab traverses trough each frame.
+On the whole, there is magic in the way Gulzar saab traverses through each frame.
 The poetic quality of the script gets embossed with even better direction.
-The screenplay is tight and the editing crisp.
 Hence, Ijaazat is perhaps the most prolific directorial effort by Gulzar saab, apart from Namkeen.
-If you are a lover of his brand of cinema, then this flick is indeed a “Collectors’ Item”.
+If you are a lover of his brand of cinema, then this one is indeed a “Collectors’ Item”.